Walther von Hahn

-Walther von Hahn (born 26 April 1942 in Marburg/Lahn) is a German linguist and computer scientist and was until 2007 full professor both in Computer Science and Linguistics at the University of Hamburg.
+Walther von Hahn (born 26 April 1942 in Marburg/Lahn) is a German linguist and computer scientist.
+From 1977 to 2007, von Hahn taught Computer Science and Linguistics at Universität Hamburg.

 Education and career

 Von Hahn studied German linguistics and literature, philosophy, and Latin and Protestant theology in Marburg/Lahn from 1962 to 1969.
 He received his PhD at the same university, with Prof. Dr. Ludwig Erich Schmitt.
-He moved to Hamburg University (Germany) and gave seminars in German linguistics.
-As a professor since 1978 his research and teaching shifted to more formal fields in the German seminar thereat.
-In 1987 he was appointed to full professor in the computer science department.
-Since then he kept the right of teaching in both departments.
-He was founder of the “Natural Language Systems Division” (NatS).
+He moved to Hamburg University (Germany) where he gave seminars in German linguistics, becoming a faculty professor in 1977.
+At that time, research and teaching shifted to more formal fields in the German seminar thereat.
+In 1987 he was appointed a full professor in the computer science department.
+Since then, he has kept the right to teach in both departments.
+He was the founder of the Natural Language Systems Division (NatS).